dspringuel-va/blog-posts/kubernetes/README.md

 # Kubernetes in Action

 Recently, I took some professional development days.
-Since Kubernetes is a black box to me, I decided to dig into it for a week.
+Since Kubernetes is a black box to me, I decided to dig into it.
 I opened a ticket to order the book "Kubernetes in Action", published by Manning.
+Then, I spent most of my time reading it.

 This post is meant to be a high level view of Kubernetes, and its underlying architecture.
-Also, I would hope that it could serve as a first entry to learning Kubernetes for those who don't know it.
+Also, I would hope that it could serve as an easy first entry to learning Kubernetes for those who don't know it.

 ## Table of content
 * [What is it?](#what-is-it)